Inertia-Lighting/lua-table-extension/README.md

 This method copies the table passed.
 But, it does not copy embedded tables.

 ————————————————————————————————
+# clear

- Parameters of the clear method : (Credits : gilaga4815)
+Parameters of the clear method:

- tab is just the table you want to be cleared
+	Tab - The table you would like to clear.

- Basically this method just clears every index in the table pretty self explanatory
+This method clears every index in its given table.

 ————————————————————————————————